As orca interactions with small sailing yachts rise, Katy Stickland investigates if orcas and whales are really a threat

 But what of marine mammals deliberately ramming yachts?

-Since July there have been reports of orcas, the largest of the dolphin family, ‘attacking’ boats off the Spanish and Portuguese coast which have left the scientific community baffled.
+Since July there have been reports of orcas, the largest of the dolphin family, interacting with boats off the Spanish and Portuguese coast which have left the scientific community baffled.

 It has also caused Spain’s Ministry of Transport, Mobility and Urban Agenda (MITMA) to introduce a no-sailing zone for yachts 15m (50ft) or less from Cape Finisterre to Punta de Estaca de Bares on Galicia’s north coast.